ninabarzh/ipa/content/en/docs/take-back-power/mapping.md

 description: "Matching common effects of digital abuse with realistic strategies for taking back control."
 ---

-When technology is used as a tool of control, the impacts can feel overwhelming—psychological, physical, financial, legal, and deeply personal.
+When technology is used as a tool of control, the impacts can feel overwhelming, psychological, physical, financial, legal, and deeply personal.
 But every form of harm has a possible counter-strategy.
 This isn’t a silver bullet list.
 It’s a map.
 Something to help you find a starting point.

-This guide walks through each major type of impact and offers ways to respond—whether you’re still in the situation or already out.
+This guide walks through each major type of impact and offers ways to respond, whether you’re still in the situation or already out.
 Links to how-to guides and tools will follow in the next section.
 For now, focus on regaining space, clarity, and confidence.

 ## Psychological harm → digital detox & trauma-aware support

-What’s going on: Surveillance—even the *threat* of it—leads to anxiety, hypervigilance, and burnout.
+What’s going on: Surveillance, even the *threat* of it, leads to anxiety, hypervigilance, and burnout.
 Constant second-guessing of your tech, surroundings, and choices.

 Response strategies: